Hyperbolic Embedding of Graphs and Clustering#

 group_2_predicted = mpatches.Patch(color=colors[1], label="Predicted Group 2")

-group_centroids = mpatches.Patch(color=colors[2], label="Cluster centroids")
+group_centers = mpatches.Patch(color=colors[2], label="Cluster centers")

 for i in range(n_clusters):